Salmon fillet with green vegetables on a light plate

 • 1 palm-sized portion = ~20–30g

-• You don't need precision — you need consistency
+• You don't need precision.
+You need consistency

-When protein matters most:
+When protein matters most

 Getting enough protein: